 Achieving good search engine rankings can depend on a number of factors, including the quality and relevance of your content, how easy your web pages are for search engines to crawl, their use of visual elements, and how well your site is optimized for mobile devices.
 For language schools, however, who may need to appeal to prospective students in a wide range of languages and locations, constructing a successful SEO strategy comes with even more additional concerns.

-For one thing, while Google is the world leader in search, and is therefore the service for which most institutions worldwide will want to optimize, there are other regional search providers that are also worth considering, depending on your target student market.
+For one thing, while Google is the world leader in search, and is, therefore, the service for which most institutions worldwide will want to optimize, there are other regional search providers that are also worth considering, depending on your target student market.
 Here are a few of the main regional players you need to know about:

 - Yandex: Russia’s top search engine, with a significant presence in a number of Eastern European countries.

 - Naver: The dominant engine in South Korea.
-Also includes social networking elements.
+Also includes social networking elements

-Generally, all of these search engines operate along the same principles of favouring high-quality, relevant content, but it’s important to consider the particularities of each one.
+Generally, all of these search engines operate with the same principles of favouring high-quality, relevant content, but it’s important to consider the particularities of each one.
 For best results, take the time to do your research into international SEO, or else engage the services of experts well versed in international SEO practices.

 In addition, if you know a large proportion of your student base will communicate in a particular language, it can be a good idea to invest some resources into developing multilingual web content.
 To ensure your message gets across properly, and that clarity and value are preserved, be sure to get your existing content translated professionally.
 A poor translation could well lead to miscommunication, or lead native speakers of your language of translation to perceive your institution as being of poor quality.